p-ranav/iris/README.md

 We can start by writing our subscriber.

 * Create a subscriber using `component.create_subscriber`
-* The signature of a subscriber callback is `std::function<void(Message)>`.
+* The signature of a subscriber callback is `std::function<void(Message)>`
 * You can deserialize the received message using `Message.get<T>()`
-* Here, we are receiving log entries and printing select fields.
+* Here, we are receiving log entries and printing select fields

 ```cpp
 // subscriber.cpp